Update on Québec’s Economic and Financial Situation — Fall 2018

 The sums allocated to the Generations Fund are deposited with the Caisse de dépôt et placement du Québec and managed in accordance with an investment policy determined by the Minister of Finance in collaboration with the Caisse.
 The income thus generated on these investments helps to grow the Generations Fund and pay the debt down more quickly.

-Taking into account the deposits made since its creation and those forecast for the coming years, as well as the use of the fund to repay maturing borrowings, the Generations Fund will reach $17.8 billion as at March 31, 2023.
+Taking into account the deposits made since its creation and those forecast for the coming years, as well as the use of the fund to repay borrowings on financial markets, the Generations Fund will reach $17.1 billion as at March 31, 2023.

-The March 2018 Québec Economic Plan provides for the following deposits in the Generations Fund:
+The government’s December 2018 update provided for the following deposits in the Generations Fund:

 For more information, see the following budget papers: